Thousands of families are without water and electricity in the Panama City region.

 Samaratans International in North Managua

-We are sending Samaritans International the Black Berkey purifier elements to build their own water purifiers modeled after the PureWater4Kids design.
-They will begin giving household purifiers to every household in the Lidia Saaverdra community this Christmas.
+We are sending Samaritans International complete Berkey bucket purifier kits and the Black Berkey purifier elements to build their own water purifiers modeled after the PureWater4Kids design.
+They are giving household purifiers to families in the Lidia Saaverdra community and other communities they serve food to.
 They currently provide food and supplies to over 500 locations around Nicaragua.
+They have people on the ground there 365 days a year to help bring relief to this amazing developing nation.
 In 2016 they provided 14.5 million plates of food to over 420,000 people!

 How We Purify the Water